Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

-Note that the changes made by the subject-matter experts and the editor (the subject-matter export on the exact wording and style) should be accepted almost without question: it is THEIR job to know their area of expertise.
-If you significantly disagree with a change, only then bring it to the attention of the SME or editor as the case may be.
+Note that the changes made by the subject-matter experts and the editor (the subject-matter export on the exact wording and style) should be accepted almost without question: it is their job to know their area of expertise.
+If you strongly disagree with a change, only then bring it to the attention of the SME or editor as the case may be.
 Otherwise, make the suggested changes.

 Usability Test Your Instructions

 Once you have a very good draft, recruit several people to test your instructions—to go through them from start to finish and note (and allow you to note) any areas in which they get lost or confused or where the instructions are wrong.

 Ideally, usability testers should be the real customers/users of the product/website you documented.
 However, in a pinch recruiting a few people from around the office who are unfamiliar with what you have written about and having them test the document is better than nothing.
 In this case, note that the testers are the subject-matter expert users, so their changes are just as valuable as those of your product SMEs and editor (SME).

 Usability testing itself is a whole discipline that is too broad to cover in this article.

 However, once you have made usability testing changes, run the changes past the editor and, if applicable, your product/service SMEs: perhaps a small change in the product/service, either now or in a future release, would make a huge difference to the users.

 We can make the following conclusions and generalizations about writing software instructions:

 - Readers are frustrated when they are reading your work.

 - You need to put the reader at ease by telling them where they are, what to do, and where they will end up.